christinebidds22/PUI2018_cb4221/HW5_cb4221/README.md

 Homework 5

-1. Examine a peer's hypothesis set-up.
+1. Examine a peer's research plan and provide feedback on hypothesis framework and type of test to use.

-2. Pick two test types (I picked chi square and correlation) and find papers that use this test methods.
-See table below for description of type of variables used, number of variables, and plot of results from the paper.
+2. Pick two test types (I picked chi square and path analysis) and find papers that use these test methods.
+See table below for description of type and number of variables used and plots summarizing each paper's results.

 3.